+- The Authority has undertaken on-going consultation with a wide range of stakeholders on the Intergrated Risk Management Plan and the Budget.
+The consultation process involved a wide range of stakeholders including:

+- Our staff

+- Representative Bodies

+- The public

+- Our partner agencies

+- Local councillors

+- Parish councils

+- Residents associations

+- Area Action Partnerships

+- Community groups

+- Neighbouring fire and rescue services

-- The Authority has undertaken on-going consultation on its Three Year Strategic Plan and the Budget via: - Area Action Partnerships in County Durham; - Police and Communities Together (PACT) meetings in Darlington; - Parish Councils in County Durham and Darlington; - consultation via the Authority's website. - A meeting with representatives of the Non-Domestic Ratepayers was arranged for 26th January 2015 to discuss the 2015/16 budget and Medium Term Financial Plan.
-However, none of the invited representatives attended the meeting.
-No specific comments have been received from representatives of the local Non-Domestic Ratepayers. - 3 Consultation on the budget and the Service Transformation Programme has also taken place with staff and the representative bodies on a regular basis since the Service Transformation Programme was introduced. - 4 Meetings have been productive and focused on considering savings options that do not increase risks in local communities.
-No specific issues have been raised by representative bodies as part of the consultation on the budget. - It is recommended that Members take into account the views of those consulted as they consider the budget and Medium Term Financial Plan proposals.
+- · Representatives of the Non-Domestic Ratepayers

+- Consultation on the budget and the Service Transformation Programme has taken place with staff and the representative bodies on a regular basis since the Service Transformation Programme was introduced.
+Meetings have been productive and focused on considering savings options that do not increase risks in local communities.
+No specific issues have been raised by representative bodies as part of the consultation on the budget.

+- It is recommended that Members take into account the views of those consulted as they consider the budget and Medium Term Financial Plan proposals.